 Owing taxes can be a tricky situation and dealing with the IRS can be scary and intimidating.
 Just like you wouldn’t try to get a settlement for a car accident alone, you shouldn’t try to resolve your tax problems alone.
-An IRS tax attorney can not only communicate on your behalf with the IRS, they can help find tax debt solutions that work best for you and your situation.
+An IRS tax attorney can both communicate on your behalf with the IRS and help find tax payment solutions that work best for you and your situation.

 Who Should I Get IRS Tax Help From?

 If you are looking to get IRS tax help, you should look at getting a qualified IRS tax attorney.
 An IRS tax lawyer is familiar with the tax laws and can represent you in Tax Court if you have to go there.
 If you hire a tax attorney, they will do the arguing and negotiating for you.
 They can help explain all the IRS tax relief solutions that you qualify for and what that would mean for you.

 A tax lawyer will also advocate and negotiate on your behalf with the IRS.
 They can help argue for tax deductions or other tax items and help you stay out of tax trouble in the future by ensuring you file your taxes correctly and pay your owed taxes on time and efficiently.
 If you need help filing your tax return, find a good tax preparer.
 If you aren’t sure how to file or what tax credits you will qualify for, both a tax attorney and a tax preparer can help you find the right ones.

 At Polston Tax, we offer advanced tax services to help you with accounting, unpaid tax resolutions and tax preparation.
 If you need tax help, reach out to us today.

 When to Hire a Tax Attorney